chunheisiu/ClassTrackr/README.md

-# ClassTrackr
+## ClassTrackr: Dashboard for Classes 🎓

-Dashboard for Classes 🎓
+This repository contains the source files for ClassTrackr, a client-side only web application for tracking the number of open seats left in a particular course at the University of San Francisco.